-Terms involved - Conditions for equilibrium - application of phase rule to water, lead-
+Terms involved - Conditions for equilibrium - application of phase rule to water, lead-silver system, freezing mixtures, thermal analysis: cooling curves.

-- 1. Determination of the heat capacity of benzoic acid, internal energy of combustion of camphor using Bomb calorimeter.
+- Determination of the heat capacity of benzoic acid, internal energy of combustion of camphor using Bomb calorimeter.
 Calculation of enthalpy of combustion and formation for camphor. - 2.
 Determination of adsorption isotherm of (i) acetic acid on charcoal (ii) oxalic acid on charcoal. - 3.
-Kineticsoffirst and second order reactions. - 4.
+Kinetics of first and second order reactions. - 4.
 Phase rule experiments with organic compounds: (i) naphthalene and p-dichloro benzene (ii) naphthalene and diphenyl (iii) m-dinitrobenzenzene and p-nitro toluene.